fcrozatier/f-stack/packages/reflow/README.md

 ### `prop`

-Handles an `Element` properties.
+Handles setting an `Element` properties.

 > [!TIP]
-> You can use a type parameter for element-specific props type safety
+> You can use a type parameter for element-specific type-safe props

 ```ts
 import { html, prop } from "@f-stack/reflow";